Mercy Springfield Communities Loosens Visitor Restrictions

 One visitor allowed with hospitalized patients

-SPRINGFIELD, Mo.
-(June 11, 2020) – Beginning tomorrow, June 12, at 6 a.m., Mercy’s hospitalized patients will be allowed to have one visitor per day.
+SPRINGFIELD – Beginning last week, Mercy’s hospitalized patients were allowed to have one visitor per day.

 This is effective at: